azure-ad-b2c/samples/policies/encrypted-profile/README.md

 ## Encrypting the attributes
 The encryption in this sample is done in an Azure Function that is called with B2C's RESTful Provider.
 In this sample, there are two versions of the Azure Function, where the [run.csx](source-code/run.csx) file contains the implementation just doing base64 encode/decode and where the [run_encrypted.csx](source-code/run_encrypted.csx) file contains the implementation that hashes the `email` with a salt and does symmetric encryption of attributes.
 The purpose of the simple base64 encode/decode function is to keep it simple and get you going without too much setup.
 The purpose of the function with encryption is to show how real encryption could be done.
 If you plan to use the Azure Function with encryption, please see instructions at the bottom for deploying the Azure Function together with Azure Key Valut.

 During **signup**, the B2C policy calls it as an REST API to encrypt attrributes like `email, displayName, givenName and surname`.
 The encrypted values are then persisted to the user object.
-The `email` value is persisted as a `username` and not as an `emailAddress`, since the encrypted result does not follow the email syntax anymore.
+The `email` value is persisted as a `userid` and not as an `emailAddress`, since the encrypted result does not follow the email syntax anymore.

 What happens during **signin** is that the user enters the email in clear text in the user interface, since that is what he/she knows.
 The B2C policy then calls the Azure Function to encrypt the email before validating the userid/password.